CLI overview

 Any non-option string (a string that does not

 precededstartbywith a hyphen)stringthat follows the last(sub)command or subcommand is called a positional argument.PositionalIn the help and usage text, positional arguments always appear inside angle brackets.
-For example, consider the following usage pattern:applications objects access_keys create <accessKey> --secretKey=<secretKey> --role=<objectPermissions>
+For example, consider the following usage pattern:applications objects access_keys create <accessKey> --secretKey=<secretKey> --role=<objectPermissions>This pattern has one command (

 precedebe specified before a positional argument, and a positional argument cannotprecedecome before a command or subcommand.